facebook

 Treatment of Plantar Fasciitis

-Adelaide Heel Pain Clinic delivers trusted plantar fasciitis treatment to residents across North Adelaide, Eastwood, Parkside, Glenside, Frewville, Fullarton, Highgate, Myrtle Bank, Brompton, Prospect, Walkerville, Unley, St Peters, Norwood, Thebarton, Mile End, Glenunga and surrounding suburbs.
+At Adelaide Heel Pain Clinic, we offer high-quality plantar fasciitis treatment to patients from North Adelaide, Eastwood, Parkside, Glenside, Frewville, Fullarton, Highgate, Myrtle Bank, Brompton, Prospect, Walkerville, Unley, St Peters, Norwood, Thebarton, Mile End, Glenunga and surrounding suburbs.

 Radial Shockwave Therapy

-Radial shockwave therapy is an effective treatment option with no long-term side effects and zero recovery time required.
-We frequently use this therapy to help patients manage various types of heel pain effectively.
+Offering no long-term side effects and requiring zero recovery time, radial shockwave therapy is a reliable treatment for heel pain.
+We commonly use this therapy to help patients manage different types of heel pain effectively.

 Focal Shockwave Therapy